 - Stage 1 is comprised of all non-impaired financial instruments which have not experienced a significant increase in credit risk (SICR) since initial recognition.
 A 12-month ECL provision is made for stage 1 financial instruments.
-In assessing whether credit risk has increased significantly, the Company compares the risk of a default occurring on the financial instrument as at the date of initial recognition. - Stage 2 is comprised of all non-impaired financial instruments which have experienced a SICR since initial recognition.
+In assessing whether credit risk has increased significantly, the Company compares the risk of a default occurring on the financial instrument as at the reporting date, with the risk of a default occurring on the financial instrument as at the date of initial recognition. - Stage 2 is comprised of all non-impaired financial instruments which have experienced a SICR since initial recognition.
 The Company recognises lifetime ECL for stage 2 financial instruments.
 In subsequent reporting periods, if the credit risk of the financial instrument improves such that there is no longer a SICR since initial recognition, then entities recognize 12 months of ECL.